MFR6340/theenglishextension.org/young-world-2/Unit-2: A Town Like Mine.md

 <img src="https://i.imgur.com/7hoyUhH.png" width="25%" />

-Like, Carrie's War, children in World War II are forced to leave the city of London and evacuated to the country.
+Like, Carrie's War, children in orld ar II are forced to leave the city of London and evacuated to the country.
 Three siblings are sent to Dorset, where they are happy with their new surroundings.
 A turn of events brings them back to London to find their parents where the see the changes that have been wrought.
 A classic adventure story based on the author's real experiences.  ( no Lexile level available)

 <a href="https://www.bookdepository.com/When-Siren-Wailed-Noel-Streatfeild/9781510109902?ref=grid-view&qid=1673535364933&sr=1-2
 " rel="nofollow"> Buy on BookDepository</a>